IBM-Cloud/insurance-toolchain/README.md

 Get started with this sample, which is an online insurance application that consists of three microservices:
 - [Policy Catalog][github_catalog_url] - An API for retrieving and updating a catalog of insurance policies
 - [Orders][github_orders_url] - An API for retrieving and updating a list of insurance policy orders made by customers
-- [Store Front][github_store_url] - UI that leverages both of the above APIs to allow users to intelligently query the policies and narrow down to their best possible options
+- [User Interface][github_bot_url] - UI that leverages both of the above APIs to allow users to intelligently query the policies and narrow down to their best possible options.
+Also includes a bot to interact with the visitor through a chat interface.
+- [Dashboard][github_dashboard_url] - A user interface showing an history of the bot chats for further analysis.

 ## Create the toolchain